 This is what your tag configuration should look like (except for the value of the Cookiebot ID):

-1.1 Defining the Default Consent State
+1.1 Defining the Google Consent Mode default consent state

 Under the collapsible configuration group ‘Default Consent State’ you can adjust which categories of cookies should be granted or denied before the end user submits consent.